 The Erie Canal once officially began in Albany, turned west at Cohoes and snaked alongside the Mohawk River.
 Today, the channelized Mohawk River is the Erie “Barge” Canal.
 The region’s location along the Hudson and Mohawk rivers and the canal turned it into America’s industrial powerhouse in the 1800s.
 You’ll find the region’s legacy of culture, arts, academics, and architecture matched by the extraordinary scenic landscapes of the Mohawk River Valley.

 Showcases a premier collection of art and historical artifacts documenting life and culture of the Upper Hudson Valley region; renowned for its collection of the Hudson River School of painting.
 The Institute holds diverse collections related to the Erie Canal, including paintings, drawings, and historical objects.
 Research library houses primary source materials related to the Erie Canal.
 Online resource collection also available.
+Special Erie Canal exhibition in 2017.
 Visit Site >

 1931.
 This 2,700-seat theater, designed by architect John Eberson, is the last remaining movie palace in the city.
 Fully restored to its original grandeur, it now serves as a cultural and entertainment facility offering diverse popular acts and cultural events.
 Listed on the National Register of Historic Places.
 Visit Site >

 Impressive American Art Museum located on the Erie Canal/Mohawk River.
 Includes works by Winslow Homer, Geroge Inness, Georgia O'Keefe, leading American Impressionists and paintings and prints featuring views of the Mohawk River and Erie Canal.
 Exhibitions change throughout the year.
 Visit Site >